|Weight||114kg (17st 13lb)|

 That accolade came at the close of a campaign during which James gained a Heineken Cup winners’ medal in only his second professional season.
 He had played as a 50th-minute replacement for Dallaglio in the 25-9 Twickenham triumph over Leicester Tigers.

 The following week, he scored a try in the 30-5 victory over Ireland A at Ravenhill and his route was signposted to full honours and to his two tries against Wales at Twickenham in February 2010.
-By mid-January this year, he had made 74 Premiership appearances and scored seven tries.
+By the end of last season, he had made 82 Premiership appearances and scored nine tries, including two against Gloucester in April this year.

 5 points – 1T